dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * arguments: optional expression resulting in query arguments
 * graph: specifies whether the query is a graph query
 * expression: allows configuring the widget via JSONata.
 If omitted, the widget uses $query(database, query, arguments)

+Database and table can be omitted on table pages.
+In this case, the widget displays the equivalent of a select all from the respective table.

 #### text